Student Loan Debt Statistics 2022

 The average amount of federal student debt per person in the U.S. has been climbing steadily for a number of years.
 With the increase in average college tuition typically rising year over year, debt per student follows the same trend.

-Below you can see the increase since 2007 in cash terms and when adjusted for 2021 inflation.
+The chart below shows the increase since 2007 in cash terms and when adjusted for 2023 inflation.
+The average federal student debt per person has increased by 40.9% during this period when using inflation-adjusted figures, and by 106.5% without adjusting for inflation.
 We have also estimated a prediction of the average student debt until 2034 using the current trend.
 This shows that by 2030, the average student debt amount per student could reach over $50,000.

 Year | Avg Federal Student Debt Per Person | Avg Federal Student Debt Per Person (inflation adjusted) | Predicted |